grubersjoe/react-activity-calendar/README.md

 - event handlers ⁉️
 - localization 🌍

-The component expects activity data in the following structure.
-Each activity level must be in the interval from 0 to `maxLevel`, which is 4 per default (see [documentation](https://grubersjoe.github.io/react-activity-calendar/?path=/story/react-activity-calendar--activity-levels)).
+The component expects activity data in the following shape, where each activity level must be in the given level bounds.
+Per default the bounds are `[0, 4]` (see [documentation](https://grubersjoe.github.io/react-activity-calendar/?path=/story/react-activity-calendar--activity-levels)).
 It is up to you how to generate and classify your data.